redhat-et/edge-ai-image-pipelines/README.md

 If you'd like to build your own Bootc Images (e.g. with different models or extra services):
 * Configure repository variables and secrets according to [Section: Variables](#variables-required).
 Note that if you aren't building Triton or Microshift, there are certain variables you do not have to configure.
-* Consult the corresponding section under "Configuring image build".
-This will tell you how to add your desired models to the image
+* Consult the corresponding section under "Configuring image build" OR if you need more advanced configuration consult [Building Custom Images](#building-custom-image)
-* Run the corresponding workflow titled "Build $APP".
+* Run the corresponding workflow.
 This will take a while

 ### Variables (Required)